 The runaway success of The Best Page in the Universe back in the late 90s spawned a whole genre of websites that follow the pattern of, "I run an angry blog where I write offensive things".
 Many even went as far as to title their pages akin the original with examples like, "The Second Best Page in the Universe", or even, "The Worst Page in the Universe".
 Most imitators unfortunately ignored the original website's satirical edge and instead just aimed for shock value.

 In that vein, The Agony Booth re-tailored their site in the early tens to emulate That Guy with the Glasses, supplementing their old text reviews with "prop comic" reviewers and videos.
 Most of these were received with lukewarm responses at best.
+Unfortunately the long-form recaps that had been the site's signature and unique appeal were completely abandoned to make room.
 The majority of the new critics were Spoony Experiment knock-offs who used to advertise on his forum and on YouTube before being picked up.
 A similar website, Reviewtopia, was lambasted for trying to copy the success of TGWTG, and most of those critics were absorbed into the TGWTG mothership within a few months.
 The "success" of The Blockbuster Buster and Oancitizen came about because of this.